Consultant: Employment status and career distinction

 Consultants work for (consulting) firms or as freelance contractors.
-A consultant differs from a temporary worker insofar as she or he has, as detailed above, a highly specialized career and domain knowledge.
+A consultant differs from a temporary worker insofar as they have, as detailed above, a highly specialized career and domain knowledge.
 This could be true for a temporary worker too, however, for example a medical consultant is unlikely to suddenly become a hotel receptionist, whereas a temporary worker might change domains and branches more frequently.
 Furthermore, a consultant usually signs a service-type employee contract (known as fixed-term, full-time, part-time), whereas a temporary worker will only be offered a temporary (and scope limited) contract or a work-results type contract (e. g. in Germany a specific type of contract called Werksvertrag) to fulfill or create a specific work.
 Additionally, a temporary worker might be directed and managed by a client, whereas a consultant is employed by a company (or self) and provides services for a client.
-The consultant may not be provided work-related instruments or tools, but only the necessary infrastructure and accesses the consultant needs to fulfill the statement of work, e. g. access to internal IT networks or client-side laboratory.
+The consultant may not be provided work-related instruments or tools, but only the necessary infrastructure and accesses the consultant needs to fulfill the statement of work, e.g. access to internal IT networks or client-side laboratory.
 Moreover, a consultant might engage in multi-project services (matrix organization) for the client or for internal projects/activities at the employer firm.